Loading Paper in the Cassette

 The paper may slide forward slightly as you insert the cassette.
 This is normal.

+If you are using legal-size or longer paper, do not open the paper stopper.
 Do not remove or insert the paper cassette during printing.

 Always follow these paper loading guidelines:

 Load paper short edge first and printable side facedown.